JCSDA/spack-stack/configs/sites/macos/README.md

 source /usr/local/opt/lmod/init/profile
 ```

-This environment enables working with spack and building new software environents, as well as loading modules that are created by spack for building JEDI and UFS software.
+This environment enables working with spack and building new software environments, as well as loading modules that are created by spack for building JEDI and UFS software.

 ### Temporary workaround for pip installs in spack
 See https://github.com/spack/spack/issues/29308